SoftwareAG/c8y-docs/content/oee/oee-theory-bundle/calculation.md

 ### Actual Production Time (6)

 The Actual Production Time describes the actual time period during which the machine produces products, regardless of speed or quality.
-In this respect, the adjective 'actual' is added to this variable to make it easier to understand (this also applies to the following variables).
-Since availability losses, see below, prevent production, the Actual Production Time is always shorter than the Potential Production Time, unless it is an ideal machine.
+In this respect, the adjective "actual" is added to this variable to make it easier to understand (this also applies to the following variables).
+Since Availability Losses, see below, prevent production, the Actual Production Time is always shorter than the Potential Production Time, unless it is an ideal machine.

 ![Actual production time](/images/oee/theory/theory-actual-production-time-formula.png)